Last Updated on March 26, 2021 by Shaun Snapp

 The conclusion of our research in this area is that IT departments are insensitive to this exact thing.
-That IT departments, particularly those that buy a great deal of SAP and Oracle, have sold out the interest of business users for their own interests.
+That IT departments, particularly those that buy a great deal of SAP and Oracle, have sold out business users’ interest for their own interests.
 This is covered in detail in the article From IT to the Business: Go Jump Off a Bridge.

 The Common Problems with Agency Outside of IT

-- The US Political System: It is challenging to look at the voting record of US politicians and see it as anything more than representing the interests of financial contributors.
-No one would think that their representatives in government look out for the voters.
+- The US Political System: It is challenging to look at US politicians’ voting record and see it as anything more than representing the interests of financial contributors.
+No one would think that their representatives in government lookout for the voters.
 Voting is how the political system is made to look legitimate.
-The entire concept of representing the interests of the overall population (the vast majority of which are not financial donors) is no longer a feasible hypothesis by those that are both honest and know how the US political system works.
+The entire concept of representing the overall population’s interests (the vast majority of which are not financial donors) is no longer a feasible hypothesis by those that are both honest and know how the US political system works.

-- Financial Advisors: In the area of financial advising, it is far more common for the financial advisor to look to maximize their income and to sell out the interests of their clients.
+- Financial Advisors: In the area of financial advising, it is far more common for financial advisors to look to maximize their income and sell out the interests of their clients.
 Financial firms that provide financial advisors often offer higher compensation to move lower quality financial products.
 And only around 10% of financial advisors are “fiduciaries.”
-That is only 10% of financial advisors sign a fiduciary statement that they will put their client’s economic interests above their own.
+That is, only 10% of financial advisors sign a fiduciary statement that they will put their client’s economic interests above their own.